ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a2 - LEGACY - React - Connecting React app to the backend.md

 Notes:
-- this exercise covers all concepts from students portal + what they need for the lab "React Ironbeers"
+- this exercise covers all concepts from students portal + what they need for the lab "React IronBeers"
 - the api doesn't support PUT and DELETE (tested on Postman)